 Principal cardholders are charged S$256.80 per year, with the first year waived.
-There is a perpetual fee waiver for the first two supplementary cards, and a S$128.40 annual fee for the third card onwards.
+There is a perpetual fee waiver for the first supplementary card, and a S$128.40 annual fee for the second card onwards.

 Most general spending cards charge you an annual fee if you don’t hit a minimum annual spend, but award you some miles in return.
-UOB does the opposite, at least for the PRVI Miles AMEX.
+With UOB, it’s the opposite.

-- If you miss the threshold, or if you hold the Mastercard or Visa version, you’ll be billed the annual fee at the start of the second year with no miles to show for it.
+- If you miss the threshold, or if you hold the UOB PRVI Miles Mastercard or UOB PRVI Miles Visa, you’ll be billed the annual fee at the start of the second year with no miles to show for it.

 How many miles do I earn?